Try Bay Alarm Medical Risk Free for 15-Days

 Cost

 SOS Home is Bay Alarm Medical’s least-expensive system, making it a great option for those on a tight budget.
-Prices start at $24.95 per month for the standard landline model and $29.95 for the system with a cellular connection.
-For premium cellular, the monthly price is $39.95.
+It costs $24.95 per month for the standard landline model and $19.95 for the system with a cellular connection.
+For premium cellular with fall detection, the monthly price is $39.95.

 Equipment

 The system's two-way audio allowed me to communicate with a dispatcher from anywhere in the house (a 1,000-foot range) without being near the base unit.
-I pressed the help button on my pendant in the kitchen, and it quickly connected to the base station in the living room on the other side of the house, no problem.
+I pressed the help button on my pendant in the kitchen, and it quickly connected to the base station in the living room on the other side of the house.

 Our Editor Jeff Hoyt wearing the Bay Alarm Medical Fall Detection Pendant